Legatiriff Halt railway station

 Legatiriff Halt railway station is a disused railway station located near Ballinderry, County Antrim, Northern Ireland.
-Open in 1936 it was found on the Lisburn-Antrim line which had opened much earlier in 1871.
+Opened in 1936 it was found on the Lisburn-Antrim line which had opened much earlier in 1871.
 The station was simple with a wooden platform and an old carriage as a waiting room.
 The station closed in 1960, on the same day as passenger services ended as a whole, although passenger services on the line ran again from 1974 to 2003.
 The station has since been demolished.